ssube/prometheus-sql-adapter/kubernetes/README.md

 timescale-server-0                   1/1     Running   0          9m3s
 ```

-If they are not, `k -n foo describe pod` should have more information.
+If they are not, `k -n test-schema describe pod` should have more information.
 The adapter have anti-affinity with one
 another and will not be placed on the same node.
 Database info and errors will appear in the adapter pod's logs:

 ```shell